very-good-science/our-handbook/_sources/.github/ISSUE_TEMPLATE/new-book-section-request.md

 ---
 name: New book section request
-about: Suggest an idea for a new section for the handbook
+about: Suggest an idea for a NEW section for the handbook
 title: "[NEW BOOK SECTION] :sparkles: "
-labels: new book section
+labels: new template section
 assignees: ''

 ---